 - Meals: Breakfast

 Retracing your tracks to the Logierait Viaduct you now follow the river Tay on the National Cycle Network route 77, The Salmon Run.
 This route eventually brings you to Perth, the town that inspired Sir Walter Scott to pen ‘The Fair Maid of Perth’, which in turn inspired Bizet’s opera.
 On the way to this fair city, tucked away at the foot of thickly wooded hills, you will discover one of Perthshire’s gems – the cathedral town of Dunkeld.
 Resting on the opposite bank of the River Tay is the Victorian village of Birnam.
 Together, the beautifully restored buildings and rich heritage are an inspiration for lovers of history, the arts and the great green outdoors.
-At the end of the day you will be met by your guide and either whisked back to your car or given your bags to catch a train in Perth.
+At the end of the day you will be met by our representative and either whisked back to your car in Balloch or given your bags to catch a train in Perth.

 The route is part of the National Cycle Network and follows traffic-free paths and quiet roads.
 There are forest trails with some roots and stones, and forestry roads with small sections of rough track with chunky, looser gravel.
 We recommend either a hybrid bike, or a mountain bike fitted with semi-slick tyres, as parts of this route are not suitable for a road bike.

 Leisure Cycling Grade